 - Humanitarian food assistance to be considered includes direct resource transfers in response to acute events that aim to reduce food gaps, and protect and save lives and livelihoods.
 Only transfers that have an immediate positive effect on access to food are to be considered.
 Humanitarian food assistance may include different modalities, such as transfers of food, cash, livestock and other productive tools if they immediately improve households' access to food during the analysis period.
 Inter-annual assistance in the form of safety nets, grants, insurances or another mode that is predictable and part of normal livelihoods should not be included.
-Nevertheless, ad-hoc increases of inter-annual assistance that are a response to an acute crisis must be considered. - Identification of areas should follow two rules based on coverage and size of assistance as follows: - Areas where at least 25 percent of households met at least 25 percent of their caloric needs through humanitarian food assistance. - Areas where at least 25 percent of households met at least 50 percent of their caloric needs through humanitarian food assistance. - For projections, only humanitarian food assistance that has been planned and is either already funded or likely to be funded and is likely to be delivered should be considered.
-Analysts should review plans from implementing partners and assess if there are constraints to delivery of assistance, such as lack of humanitarian access and conflict which could prevent delivery of planned assistance. - Phase classification and population estimates should not change in areas identified as receiving substantial humanitarian food assistance (i.e. this analysis does not lead to a modification of the classification).
-See Figure 6 for summary of analysis of humanitarian food assistance and its relationship to area classification and population estimates. - I. Identification of key drivers and most affected populations.
+Nevertheless, ad-hoc increases in inter-annual assistance that are a response to an acute crisis must be considered. - Identification of areas should follow two rules based on coverage and size of assistance as follows: - Areas where at least 25 percent of households meet between 25 and 50 percent of their caloric needs through humanitarian food assistance. - Areas where at least 25 percent of households meet over 50 percent of their caloric needs through humanitarian food assistance. - For projections, only humanitarian food assistance that has been planned and is either already funded or likely to be funded and delivered should be considered.
+Analysts should review plans from implementing partners and assess whether there are constraints on delivery of assistance, such as lack of humanitarian access or conflict which could prevent delivery of planned assistance. - Phase classification and population estimates should not change in areas identified as receiving substantial humanitarian food assistance (i.e. this analysis does not lead to a modification of the classification).
+See Figure 29 for a summary of the analysis of humanitarian food assistance and its relationship to area classification and population estimates. - I. Identification of key drivers and most affected populations.
 IPC Acute Food Insecurity analysis provides tools that can be used for a basic analysis of key drivers and limiting factors as per the IPC Food Insecurity Analytical Framework.
-Limiting factors of food insecurity are analysed by identifying which combination of factors related to availability, access, utilization and stability prevent people from being food-secure.
-By identifying key shocks and vulnerabilities affecting current conditions, analysts are also able to indicate the likely key drivers of acute food insecurity and, to the extent possible, the most affected populations.
+Limiting factors of food insecurity are analysed by identifying which combination of factors relating to availability, access, utilization and stability prevents people from being food-secure.
+By identifying the key shocks and vulnerabilities affecting current conditions, analysts are also able to indicate the likely key drivers of acute food insecurity and, to the extent possible, the most affected populations. - m.
+Populations in need of urgent action: The identification of populations in Phase 3 or above refers to those with significant food deficits that are in need of urgent action.
+Populations in Phase 3 or above require urgent action to decrease food gaps and to protect and save lives and livelihoods, with severity of situation increasing in Phase 4 and subsequently in Phase 5.
+Following protocol 2.3.h, population estimates take into consideration any mitigating impacts of any regular or ad-hoc assistance and as a result, a population in Phase 3+ does not necessarily reflect the full population in need because some households may be in Phase 2 or 1 but only because of receipt of assistance, and may thus still be in need of continued action.
+The IPC Technical Manual Version 3.0 does not provide protocols to generate population estimates without the effects of humanitarian assistance which is necessary to estimate the total population in need of assistance.
+The IPC partnership acknowledges that this analysis is also important and is committed to exploring with the relevant stakeholders how this analysis can be conducted.